ReStartQ/anicour/README.md

 You can download the app [here](https://github.com/ReStartQ/AniCour/releases).
 Check for the latest version.
 <br>
 1) Download the setup file from the latest release and install it on your computer.
 2) The setup file is labeled as AniCour-Setup-x.x.x.exe, where x denotes a number for the version.
-   <br/> Ex: AniCour-Setup-1.0.0.exe.
+   <br/> Ex: AniCour-Setup-1.0.0.exe
-3) The releases also have a compressed file of the same setup exe file because some browsers will give a warning when you download apps that don't have a code signing certificate.
+   <br /> Note: Some browsers may give a warning when you download this setup file because it doesn't have a code signing certificate.
-   <br/> The zip folder is labeled as AniCour-Compressed-Setup-x.x.x.zip, where x denotes a number for the version.
-   <br/> Ex: AniCour-Compressed-Setup-1.0.0.zip.
 4) Use the app to track, search, and manage your anime, manga, and light novels.

 ## Setup Help?